 The first explorations of the site began at roughly the same time as the first ghost sightings by the British district commissioner of Cayo (San Ignacio), Thomas Gann.

 It seems likely that it joined in an alliance with Caracol & Calakmul in Mexico to bring down Tikal in Guatemala.

 Learn more about the history of Xunantunich in Belize at the visitor center – this should be the first stop on your visit.

 At this small museum, there are first-rate archaeological finds, such as jewellery & pottery, and details of the El Castillo friezes.

 All the signs & explanations are in English, which is a treat if you’re non-Spanish speakers coming from Mexico like us.

 Xunantunich stands on a flattened hilltop, overlooking the Mopan River in Belize.
 There are 5 plazas on site, which were once part of this Maya civic ceremonial center.

-However they are completely overshadowed by the towering El Castillo, or The Castle – it’s what makes the Xunantunich mayan ruins in San Ignacio one of the top destinations in Belize.
+However they are completely overshadowed by the towering El Castillo, or The Castle – it’s what makes the Xunantunich one of the top destinations in Belize.

 Standing at 40 meters high, El Castillo is the 2nd tallest structure in Belize, after the main temple at Caracol.

 You can climb to the top of El Castillo & taken in the breathtaking, 360 degree views of the Cayo countryside.

 You can also easily see the Guatemala border, just 1 km away – where there are many awesome places to visit in Guatemala.

 The upper levels of El Castillo are covered in elaborate plaster friezes with depictions of various gods.

 Some of the friezes have eroded over time, others lie protected under replica friezes.

-Xunantunich isn’t the only Mayan archaeological site in San Ignacio, Belize – you can also visit Cahal Pech, which is a 20 minute walk from the centre of San Ignacio.
+Xunantunich isn’t the only Mayan archaeological site in San Ignacio – you can also visit Cahal Pech, which is a 20 minute walk from the centre of San Ignacio.

 However, it’s apparently not as impressive & someone wrong told us that the entrance fee was double the price.

-You can travel from San Ignacio to Xunantunich by taking any local bus in Belize heading west to Benque Viejo del Carmen – these run approximately every hour, on the half hour.
+You can travel from San Ignacio to Xunantunich by taking any local bus in San Ignacio heading west to Benque Viejo del Carmen – these run approximately every hour, on the half hour.